monsoonmaelstrom/book2/book2.md

 In the evening two days later, after another fifty miles of carrying her across the scrubland, Lisette finally wakes up.

-“What happened?” she asks groggily.
+“What happened?” she inquires groggily.

 “You’ve been unconscious for about three days,” Gavin says.
 “We’ve been *carrying* you for three days.”

 I grin.
 You can always count on Gavin to relay the most important information first.
 I’ll give him that.

-“Oh,” Lisette says, looking somewhat abashed.
-“Did it work?” she asks, looking at me.
+“Oh,” Lisette remarks, looking somewhat abashed.
+“Did it work?” she questions, looking at me.

 “I have no idea,” I tell her.
 “You’re not dead,” I shrug.
 “Beyond that, I don’t know.
 Even if it did, you’re still going to have to figure out how it works.
 Start with the knot again.”